simon-glitch/simon-glitch.github.io/Minesweeper/design.md

             clearned: bool
         cell: neighbors
             *depends on cell type*
-            type = octo:
+            type = norm:
+                *no data required, since a normal cell automatically connects to the up to 8 neighbors in a 3x3 around the cell* type = octo:
                 a uint8, where each bit is WHETHER it's connected to the cell immediately in that direction or not type = dimp: